NOTE: The simplification does not consider all the possible versions of Maximo, add-ons, industry solutions, etc.

 - Authorized Users: Power users that can access all applications.

 - Limited Use Users: Standard users that can access only three modules.
+They also inherit the Express Use grants.

 - Unlimited use users: Self Service Requestors, Desktop Requisitions and Health, Safety Environment Self Service Users entitlements are included with core license for unlimited users.